freebsd/pkg/external/curl/docs/ECH.md

     git clone https://github.com/curl/curl
     cd curl
     autoreconf -fi
-    LDFLAGS="-Wl,-rpath,$HOME/code/boringssl/inst/lib" ./configure --with-ssl=$HOME/code/boringssl/inst --enable-ech --enable-httpsrr
+    LDFLAGS="-Wl,-rpath,$HOME/code/boringssl/inst/lib" ./configure --with-ssl=$HOME/code/boringssl/inst --enable-ech
     ...lots of output...
     WARNING: ECH HTTPSRR enabled but marked EXPERIMENTAL.
-Use with caution! make
+Use with caution. make
 ```

-The BoringSSL APIs are fairly similar to those in our ECH-enabled OpenSSL
+The BoringSSL/AWS-LC APIs are fairly similar to those in our ECH-enabled
-fork, so code changes are also in ``lib/vtls/openssl.c``, protected
+OpenSSL fork, so code changes are also in ``lib/vtls/openssl.c``, protected
 via ``#ifdef OPENSSL_IS_BORINGSSL`` and are mostly obvious API variations.

-The BoringSSL APIs however do not support the ``--ech pn:`` command line
+The BoringSSL/AWS-LC APIs however do not support the ``--ech pn:`` command
-variant as of now.
+line variant as of now.

 ## wolfSSL build